KaitlynKeil/ThinkStats2/code/reports/report1.md

 It should be noted, however, that these are self-reported values, and it feels better to say "Of course I care about equality" than it does "Ah yes, money is my everything."
 Unfortunately, there isn't a clear way to measure how strong this bias is, one way or another, so we'll have to hope that the respondees were as honest with themselves as they could be.

-As a final note, there is significant variation between countries.
+As a final note, there is distinct variation between countries.

 ![Image of countriesValues]
 (https://github.com/KaitlynKeil/ThinkStats2/blob/master/code/reports/countrywealthplot.png)

-When a similar mean/standard deviation plot was spread across the countries surveyed, the country that reported caring most about wealth (Hungary) was signficantly high than that which cared least (France).
+When a similar mean/standard deviation plot was spread across the countries surveyed, the country that reported caring most about wealth (Hungary) was signficantly higher than that which cared least (France), with a Cohen Effect size of 1.07.
+In other words, the French report caring less about wealth by an entire standard deviation, where the STD is the average of the two.
+Looking at the average income for the countries does not suggest a strong relationship between high average income (such as Switzterland, CH) and caring more or less about wealth, as France (Fr) likewise as a high average income, yet the two are very separate.
+This continues across the income differences.
 So perhaps greed depends more on how you grew up than how much money you have... but that's a different question all together.